Mantra: Methods

 Mantra japa is a practice of repetitively uttering the same mantra for an auspicious number of times, the most popular being 108, and sometimes just 5, 10, 28 or 1008.
 Japa is found in personal prayer or meditative efforts of some Hindus, as well during formal puja (group prayers).
 Japa is assisted by malas (bead necklaces) containing 108 beads and a head bead (sometimes referred to as the 'meru', or 'guru' bead); the devotee using their fingers to count each bead as they repeat the chosen mantra.
 Having reached 108 repetitions, if they wish to continue another cycle of mantras, the devotee turns the mala around without crossing the head bead and repeats the cycle.
 Japa-yajna is claimed to be most effective if the mantra is repeated silently in mind (manasah).

-According to this school, any shloka from holy Hindu texts like the Vedas, Upanishads, Bhagavad Gita, Yoga Sutra, even the Mahabharata, Ramayana, Durga saptashati or Chandi is a mantra, thus can be part of the japa, repeated to achieve a numinous effect.
+According to this school, any verse shloka from Hindu texts such as the Vedas, Upanishads, Bhagavad Gita, Yoga Sutra, even the Mahabharata, Ramayana, Durga saptashati or Chandi can be considered a mantra and used in japa, practice to achieve a spiritual effect.
 The Dharmasāstra claims that the Gāyatri mantra, derived from Rig Veda verse 3.62.10, and the Purușasūkta mantra, from Rig Veda verse 10.90, are the most auspicious mantras for japa at sunrise and sunset; it is claimed to purify the mind and spirit.